statamic/docs/content/collections/docs/upgrade-guide.md

 ### Fieldtypes

 - Array fieldtype terminology was changed from `value => text` to `key => value`, and thus config options were also changed to `add_button`, `key_header` and `value_header` to match the new terminology.
-- Relate and Suggest fieldtypes has been removed in favor of the [Relationship](/fieldtypes/relationship) fieldtype.
+- Relate and Suggest fieldtypes have been removed in favor of the [Relationship](/fieldtypes/relationship) fieldtype.
 - Redactor fieldtype has been removed in favor of the [Bard](/fieldtypes/bard) fieldtype.
+- Pages and Collection fieldtypes have been removed in favor of the [Entries](/fieldtypes/entries) fieldtype.

 ### Fieldsets